Numigi/odoo-product-addons/product_pricelist_direct_print_extended/README.rst

 .. image:: static/description/partner_send_pricelist_by_mail.png

-A wizard show up, I fill the form then I click on the button ``send by email``
+A wizard shows up, I fill the form then I click on the button ``send by email``

 The partner successfully receives the pricelist by EMail